sebpiq/rhizome/README.md

 #### Event: 'connected'

-This event is sent when the client successfully connected with the server.
+This event is sent when the client successfully connected (or re-connected) with the server.

 #### Event: 'message'